thomasmf/nomenine-defunct/documentation/reference/index.md

 Reference
 =========

-This section contains of all types and the functionallity they provide.
+This section contains information on most types of objects and the functionallity they provide.